Browning throws 5 TDs passes, No. 18 Washington beats Idaho

 Following a fumble on the opening kickoff by Lloyd Hightower that was recovered by Washington, Browning threw a 21-yard touchdown pass to Pettis on his first attempt of the game.
 He completed 13 consecutive passes at one point as the Huskies marched through the Vandals en route to a 35-0 halftime advantage.

+“We didn’t really do anything crazy,” Browning said.
+“Just go in, run our stuff and execute well.”

 Browning deferred to backup K.J.
-Carta-Samuels after the opening drive of the third quarter following his fifth touchdown pass of the day, an 8-yard strike to Ross that gave Washington a 42-0 lead.
+Carta-Samuels after the opening drive of the third quarter following his fifth touchdown pass, an eight-yard strike to Ross that gave Washington a 42-0 lead.

 Washington scored 35 straight points afterward before the Vandals finally got on the board with a 20-yard pass from Matt Linehan to Trent Cowan in the third quarter.